Learning a new accent is a great way to improve your resume and enhance your accent skills. It can make you more castable and eligible for more roles.

 It can be a good idea to make weekly and daily goals for approaching your accent learning.
 Why not take the suggestions in this article and incorporate them into your plan?

-It can be a great idea to do a little bit each day as you work on your accent.
+It can be a great idea to do a little bit each day as you work on your accent acquisition.

 Get An Accent Coach

-If you’re looking to really perfect an accent and perform it to a high standard, then getting a coach will definitely help you to achieve this.
+If you’re looking to really perfect an accent and improve your accent performance to a high standard, then getting a coach will definitely help you to achieve this.
 It can also help to speed up your accent proficiency.

 The feedback coaches provide can be invaluable.
 They will be able to point out any errors you’re making and advise you on setting them right.
 You don’t want to be practising an accent wrong!